alibaba/bifrostui/packages/bui-core/src/Tag/index.en-US.md

 };
 ```

-### Custom Colors
+## Custom Colors

-In addition to using our predefined theme colors, you can also customize colors using the `htmlColor` property.
+In addition to using the provided theme colors, you can customize colors using the `htmlColor` attribute.

 ```tsx
 import { Stack, Tag } from '@bifrostui/react';